 Style G configurations feature only a laser diode in the package; no photodiode is present.
 This style of laser diode is directly compatible with our LDM56F mount.
 It is also compatible with our LDM56 or LDM90 mounts, but a minor change must be made inside since the LD and ground pins are directly across from each other (i.e. in the LD and PD positions or 3 and 9 o'clock positions).

 In order to drive a style G laser diode in our LDM56 or LDM90 mounts, the PD pin in the mount must be grounded.
 To ground the PD pin, remove the front cover of the mount.
 Locate jumper JP5 on the left-hand side of the mount.
 A photo of the internal circuitry is shown in Figure 5, and jumper JP5 is circled.
-Grounding the photodiode pin will allow the mount to drive a laser diode only (no photodiode) configuration with the LD pins at the 3 o'clock and 9 o'clock positions.
+Grounding the photodiode pin will allow the mount to drive a laser diode only (no photodiode) configuration with the LD pin at the 12 o'clock position.
 Follow the engraved guide for configuring the jumper based on the laser diode pin code.

 Laser Diode Current Controllers

 The laser diode current controller should be chosen to be compatible with the particular laser diode and application.
 Thorlabs offers a wide variety of laser diode controllers ranging from low power (low current and low voltage) to high power (high current and/or voltage) versions.
 Thorlabs also offers several dual laser diode current/temperature controllers.
 See the TEC Controllers section that follows for discussion of the temperature controllers.